What is it?

 - As a chapter, watch the *NEW* TBS Risk Management Policy Video as a chapter, play Kahoot Game to test knowledge, take a picture of your chapter with the Take a Stand for TBS pledge Cards.

 - *(Link for the Kahoot game, as well as the “Take a Stand for TBS” Pledge cards will be available in the Focus on Five Facebook Group) *

 Share music within your community by hosting a TBS Coda Project for senior citizens within your community.
-Chapters are required to host an activity that has a direct correlation to band and appreciation for or playing of instruments.
-Refer to the TBS National Programs Guide and the section about Coda for a list of activities as well as supporting materials for this program.
+Chapters are required to host an activity that directly correlates to band and appreciation for or playing of instruments.
+Refer to the TBS National Programs Guide and the section about Coda for a list of activities and supporting materials for this program.

 TO RECEIVE THIS STRIPE: Take pictures of the chapter hosting this event for the senior citizens.
 Upload your pictures in a post to the Focus On Five Facebook Group.
 If pictures are not allowed, fill out the Coda Participation Form located in the TBS National Programs Guide and have it signed by an official from the organization your chapter worked with.
 Due June 1, 2021

 Host a Women In Music Speaker Series event for your campus and community, complete with a reception following the presentation.
 Want to take this event to the next level?
 Invite more than one Women in Music Speaker to join a panel discussion, or even Live Stream your Women in Music Speaker Event on Facebook and invite other Sisters to watch along!
 Please refer to the TBS National Programs Guide and the section about the Women In Music Speaker Series for project ideas and execution.